benyakirten/r2api/README.md

 ## How do I install it?
     pip install r2api

-## How do I run tests?
-Navigate to the r2api folder
-    python -m unittest tests/test_converter_ag

 ## Other dependencies
 This package needs several packages. bs4, Beautiful Soup and Requests are included in requirements.txt.
-Because google-cloud-translate is much larger (and is only used for one part of the functionality that requires a separate API key), it isn't included.
-But it can be installed with the following command:
+Because google-cloud-translate is much larger (and is only used for one part of the functionality that can be replaced via a separate API key), it isn't included.
+But it and all of the dependencies can be installed with the following command (note: you need gcc to run it properly, which is included with almost all operating systems):
     pip install google-cloud-translate

 ## How to use it generally: